EdDataScienceEES/tutorial-RachelBrown03/index.md

 The CLT is fundamental to statistical theory.
 The term "**central**" in its name highlights the theorem's importance in statistics.

-The key takeaway from the CLT is  is that statistical theories that apply to normal distributions can also be applied to many problems that involve non-normal distributions.
+The key takeaway from the CLT is that statistical theories that apply to normal distributions can also be applied to many problems that involve non-normal distributions.

 ----
 # 3. Data Preparations